-- Problem: Data can be inconsistent on disk

-- Writes can be committed out of order

-- Multiple writes to disk need to all occur and "match" (e.g. metadata of file size, inode listing of disk blocks, actual data blocks)

-- How to solve?

-- Write our intent to disk ahead of the actual writes

-- These "intent" writes can be fast, as they can be ganged together (few seeks)

-- This is called journaling
+- Problem: Data can be inconsistent on disk - Writes can be committed out of order - Multiple writes to disk need to all occur and "match" (e.g. metadata of file size, inode listing of disk blocks, actual data blocks) - After a crash, need to walk entire filesystem to see if anything is inconsistent ("scandisk" or "chkdsk" in Windows, "fsck" in Linux)! - Uh oh!
+Drives are getting bigger more than they're getting faster! - Full checks could take DAYS on big arrays!! ⊗ - How to solve? - Write our intent to disk ahead of the actual writes - These "intent" writes can be fast, as they can be ganged together (few seeks) - This is called journaling